 For years, satellite internet has won the reputation of being a pricey, slow, last resort for internet.
 However, as satellite internet technology continues to improve, that’s no longer the case.

-With the launch of more advanced, lower-orbiting satellites, previous shortcomings of satellite internet — slow speeds, high latency and high pricing — are likely soon to be frustrations of the past.
+With the launch of more advanced, low Earth orbit (LEO) satellites, previous shortcomings of satellite internet — slow speeds, high latency and high pricing — are likely soon to be frustrations of the past.